 Nerd Alert!

 Of course, you can’t make this bundt cake without the two very important ingredients… Fresh blueberries and almond extract!
-I strongly prefer fresh blueberries because they’re currently in season and oh-so-juicy, and they also don’t stain the batter a weird gray color like frozen ones do.
+I strongly prefer fresh blueberries because they’re currently in season and oh-so-juicy, and they also don’t stain the batter a weird gray color like frozen ones often do.

 As for the almond extract (like this!), I absolutely love the sophisticated flavor it gives the cake!
-It almost makes the cake taste a little sweeter too, in my opinion.
+It makes the cake taste a little sweeter too, in my opinion.
 It’s my favorite baking extract, so I’ve been adding it to lots of my recipes lately!

 Once your batter is ready… You must thoroughly coat your bundt cake pan with cooking spray before adding in the cake batter.
 Because bundt pans have a lot more nooks and crannies than regular smooth, round cake pans, it’s easier for the cake to get stuck to the sides… But if you thoroughly coat your bundt pan with cooking spray, the cake should slide right out!